A Game of Thrones-Chapter 59

 |Chapter chronology (All)|

 Catelyn’s apprehensions grow as Robb’s host moves south towards the Twins.
-She fears for her father, her brother, her husband, her girls, and her sons in Winterfell.
+She fears for her father, her brother, her husband, her daughters, and her sons in Winterfell.
 However, there is nothing she can do for any of them, so she must save her strength for Robb and for that she needs to be as fierce and hard as the north.

 As she watches her son’s actions, Catelyn realizes that he has learned so much from Ned, but worries about what he has not learned.
 Ser Brynden leads a hundred outriders to scout and screen their movements.
 His reports state that Lord Walder Frey has gathered 4,000 men at the Twins and that Lord Tywin’s host is days to the south.
 Lord Frey should have gone south to join the host at Riverrun.
 When Catelyn rides forward to her son, Robb is telling his companion of the day that Lord Frey must be waiting to join his power to theirs.
 Catelyn reminds her son that if he expects nothing from Lord Frey he will never be surprised and that Lord Frey was always too friendly with the Lannisters for a bannerman to House Tully.

 After they make camp, Theon Greyjoy brings another report from Ser Brynden.
 A dozen Lannister scouts have been killed, and the Lannister force under Ser Addam Marbrand is retreating south, burning as they go.
 Theon declares there is no way the Lannisters will know they have split their forces, but Catelyn cautions that Walder Frey may tell them.
 She encourages them to place archers to kill any ravens leaving the Twins, but Theon says it has already been done.